-The Incident Commander is responsible for all ICS management functions until he or she delegates the function.
+The Incident Commander is responsible for all ICS management functions until that person delegates the function.
 Emergency situations demand constant control from a central location (i.e. a command post).
-Consideration should be taken in selection of a command post that is secure and has access to communication and facilities resources.
-That means that the Incident Commander shall not leave the command post without leaving someone in charge.
+Consideration should be taken in selecting a command post that is secure and has access to communication and facilities resources.
+That means that the Incident Commander should not leave the command post without leaving someone in charge.
 At a minimum, the Incident Commander should:

-- Assess the situation; - Establish objectives; - Track resource needs, including what resources are available, what have been assigned, and what additional resources are needed; - Develop a strategy/plan for handling the emergency, monitoring how the plan is working, and adjusting the plan to meet the realities of the situation; - Every incident must have an Incident Action Plan (IAP) to ensure that the emergency is properly documented as a historical record and for legal and financial reasons; and - Appoint additional staff as necessary.
+- Assess the situation. - Establish objectives. - Track resource needs, including what resources are available, what have been assigned, and what additional resources are needed. - Develop a strategy/plan for handling the emergency, monitor how the plan is working, and adjust the plan to meet the realities of the situation; - Every incident must have an incident action plan (IAP) to ensure that the emergency is properly documented as a historical record as well as for legal and financial reasons.

+• Appoint additional staff as necessary.

-The School Administrator is likely to be the first on the scene of an emergency and therefore responsible for all ICS management functions until he or she delegates the Incident Command function.
-In establishing objectives, notification of the Central Office Administration should occur as soon as possible.
+The School Administrator is likely to be the first on the scene of an emergency and therefore responsible for all ICS management functions until that person delegates the incident command function.
+In establishing objectives, notification of the central office administration should occur as soon as possible.
 However, the School Administrator must plan for contingencies in case communication with the central office staff is not possible.
-Lessons learned from September 11, 2001 in New York revealed that principals must be empowered to make decisions without consulting with central office.
-The arrival of first responders may result in the incident command being transitioned to a unified command.
-Unified command means that designated individuals from one or more response agencies will work jointly with the LSS or school commander to carry out the response.
+Lessons learned from September 11, 2001, in New York revealed that principals must be empowered to make decisions without consulting with central office.
+The arrival of first responders may result in the incident command being transitioned to a unified command unified command means that designated individuals from one or more response agencies will work jointly with the LSS or school commander to carry out the response.

 The Central Office Administrator may serve as a Deputy Incident Commander or receive transfer of command until the arrival of first responders.
-In either capacity, the Central Office Administrator represents the LSS in ICS Command decisions.
+In either capacity, the Central Office Administrator represents the LSS in ICS command decisions.

 The Deputy Incident Commander may be designated to perform specific tasks as requested by the Incident Commander or receive transfer of command.
-Transfer of command may change to meet the needs of the incident when incidents expand or contract; become more or less complex.
+Transfer of command may change to meet the needs of the incident when incidents expand or contract, or become more or less complex.
 Transfer of command requires a briefing for the incoming Incident Commander and notification to all personnel that a change in command is taking place.